-Women who are immune-deficient and have a positive oncogenic HPV (any type) test result should be referred for colposcopic assessment informed by the reflex LBC.
+Women who are immune-deficient and have HPV (any type) detected should be referred for colposcopic assessment.
+If the screening sample was collected by a healthcare provider, then reflex LBC will be performed by the laboratory.
+If the screening sample was self-collected, then LBC should be undertaken at colposcopy.

-REC16.3: Colposcopy assessment and treatment in immune-deficient women

-Assessment and treatment of immune-deficient women with screen-detected abnormalities should be by an experienced colposcopist or in a tertiary centre.
+REC16.3: Colposcopy assessment and treatment in immune-deficient women Assessment and treatment of immune-deficient women with screen-detected abnormalities should be by an experienced colposcopist or in a tertiary centre.

-REC16.4: Colposcopy of whole lower genital tract in immune-deficient women

-The entire lower anogenital tract should be assessed, as the same risk factors apply for cervical, vaginal, vulval, perianal and anal lesions.
+REC16.4: Colposcopy of whole lower genital tract in immune-deficient women The entire lower anogenital tract should be assessed, as the same risk factors apply for cervical, vaginal, vulval, perianal and anal lesions.